 // BEGIN-CHECK:means check for the following output but scan the output from the beginning

 // FAIL:will check that the command will fail (non-zero exit code) with the following output

 Mock contract virtual machine

-For Substrate and Solana there is a mock virtual machine.
+For Polkadot and Solana there is a mock virtual machine.
 System and runtime call implementations should semantically represent the real on-chain virtual machine as exact as possible.
 Aspects that don’t matter in the context of unit testing (e.g. gas-metering) may be ignored in the mock virtual machine.
-For Substrate, this uses the wasmi crate and for Solana it uses the Solana RBPF crate.
+For Polkadot, this uses the wasmi crate and for Solana it uses the Solana RBPF crate.

 These tests consist of calling a function call fn build_solidity() which compiles the given solidity source code and then returns a VM.
 This VM can be used to deploy one of the contract, and test various functions like contract storage, accessing builtins such as block height, or creating/calling other contracts.
 Since the functionality is mocked, the test can do targeted introspection to see if the correct function was called, or walk the heap of the contract working memory to ensure there are no corruptions.

 There are some tests in integration which are written in node.
 These tests start an actual real chain via containers, and then deploying some tests contracts to them and interacting with them.